anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 ## TLS ALPN for CoAP

-The TLS registration review team was asked to enter the following into the registry called TLS Application-Layer Protocol Negotiation (ALPN) Protocol IDs:
+The following entry is being requested for addition into the "TLS Application-Layer Protocol Negotiation (ALPN) Protocol IDs" registry, which is part of the "Transport Layer Security (TLS) Extensions" group.

 * Protocol: CoAP (over DTLS)
 * Identification sequence: 0x63 0x6f ("co")